elliotwoods/artandcode.Camera-and-projector-calibration/README.md

 * Kyle MacDonald (http://kylemcdonald.net/)

 ## Notes
-Enclosed are openFrameworks examples of the principles from the workshop.
+Enclosed are openFrameworks examples which demonstrate the principles of the workshop.
+These examples are designed to work as practical tools for others to begin working with calibrating cameras and projectors.